redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 }
 ```
 Here is the sequence.
-1. An Application calls `open("/home/user/some_file")`.
+1. An application calls `open("/home/user/some_file")`.
-2. Relibc(`redox-rt`) converts the path to a Scheme-rooted Path (`"/scheme/file/home/user/some_file"` in this case), and then calls `openat` with the process's namespace fd as the `dir_fd`.
+2. relibc (`redox-rt`) converts the path to a scheme-rooted Path (`"/scheme/file/home/user/some_file"` in this case), and then calls `openat` with the process's namespace file descriptor as the `dir_fd`.
-3. Nsmgr receives the `openat` request.
+3. `nsmgr` receives the `openat` request.
-4. Nsmgr extracts the target scheme name `file`, and looks for it in the namespace bound to the fd.
+4. `nsmgr` extracts the target scheme name (`file`), and looks for it in the namespace bound to the file descriptor.
-5. If the target scheme `file` is registered in the namespace, the nsmgr routes the `openat` request to the scheme.
+5. If the target scheme `file` is registered in the namespace, the `nsmgr` daemon routes the `openat` request to the scheme.
-6. `file` scheme receives the `openat` request, and sends an fd for the file to Nsmgr.
+6. `file` scheme receives the `openat` request, and sends an file descriptor for the file to `nsmgr`.
-7. Nsmgr forwards the fd to the application.
-Nsmgr does not need to participate in any future operations on the new fd.
+7. `nsmgr` forwards the file descriptor to the application. `nsmgr` does not need to participate in any future operations on the new file descriptor.

 <center>
     <img class="img-responsive" src="/img/nlnet-cap-nsmgr-cwd/after.png" width="50%" height="50%"><br>
     Figure 2: File access flow after capabilities.
 </center>

-Applications only operate relative to their provided namespace fd.
+Applications only operate relative to their provided namespace file descriptor.
-This allows us to remove complex scheme and namespace managment from the kernel.
+This allows us to remove complex scheme and namespace management from the kernel.
 Schemes are created anonymously in the kernel, this means the kernel no longer needs to know any scheme names.
-The kernel now only needs to dispatch the syscall requests to the schemes, based on the dir_fd, and doesn't need to parse paths.
+The kernel now only needs to dispatch the system call requests to the schemes, based on the `dir_fd`, and doesn't need to parse paths.

 ## CWD as a Capability
-Similarly, we updated relibc to handle the CWD as a capaibility.
+Similarly, we updated `relibc` to handle the CWD as a capability.
-Now, relibc holds the CWD as an fd, not just a string path.
+Now, `relibc` holds the CWD as a file descriptor, not just a string path.
-When an application passes a relative path to `open`, or when an `AT_FDCWD` is passed to the libc `openat` function, relibc simply calls its internal `openat` using the CWD fd.
+When an application passes a relative path to `open`, or when an `AT_FDCWD` is passed to the libc `openat` function, `relibc` simply calls its internal `openat` using the CWD file descriptor.
 Due to this transition, we can process relative paths without converting them to absolute paths.
-And we become able to support `O_RESOLVE_BENEATH` simply.
+And we become able to support `O_RESOLVE_BENEATH` with a simple implementation.
-When we set the flag on the fd, the scheme will limit the use of `../` to prevent escaping the sandbox.
+When we set the flag on the file descriptor, the scheme will limit the use of `../` to prevent escaping the sandbox.
-In addition, we can use CWD fd as a sandbox, by restricting absolute path access via the namespace.
+In addition, we can use the CWD file descriptor as a sandbox, by restricting absolute path access via the namespace.

 ```rust
 pub struct Cwd {